lacojim/FreeFactoryQT/README.md

 to start whenever the user logs in.

 You can also start and stop the service from within the FreeFactoryQT user interface.

+### To-Do list:
+- Dynamic UI: Presets, audio options, pix_fmt etc will only show items that are compatible with the selected video or audio codec completely eliminating impossible options.
+Without a proper FFmpeg API, this seems like it's impossible without completely parsing "ffmpeg -h full" and still not perfect by far, but what a killer feature this could be!
+Anybody up for helping out with this challange?

+- Batch processing with different factories.
+This would allow dropping a file with a factory selected, switching the factory then adding more files.
+The factory gets attached to each job.
+Then all files could convert using a different factory.

+- Rewrite FreeFactoryConversion.tcl in Python3 (in progress, but the TCL program does work fine for now).